 The dentist having inserted a mouth prop, the face-piece should be gently but firmly and accurately applied to the patient's face.
 Leakage of air is very apt to occur at the upper part of the face, at the junction of the frontal and nasal portions of the face.
+Waving of the fringe in the fair sex indicates this, and it is best arrested by pressing in the sides of the upper part of the face-piece against the nose.
+The patient should not be told to take long breaths, but simply to breathe as usual-quietly and naturally.

-Fig. 7.-Mouth Props.
+FIG. 7.-MOUTH PROPS.